FAIR Signposting Profile

 the HTTP Link

-header of each of the content resources.
+header of the content resources and metadata resources.

 The media type used to represent the Link Set must be conveyed in the type